 Salad: ask for dressings or sauces on the side, so you only have as much as you need.
 Some dressings and sauces can be high in salt and fat.

 You can learn more about salt and your diet in Salt: the facts.

-If you routinely take a dissolvable (effervescent) vitamin supplement or effervescent painkillers, it's worth remembering that these can contain up to 1g of salt per tablet.
+If you routinely take dissolvable or effervescent vitamin supplements, effervescent painkillers or indigestion medicines, it's worth remembering that these can contain high levels of salt.

-You may want to consider changing to a non-effervescent tablet, particularly if you have been advised to watch or reduce your salt intake.
+You may want to consider changing to a non-soluble tablet, particularly if you have been advised to watch or reduce your salt intake.